Ali-Azmoud/flutter_xlider/README.md

 ### Range Slider

-A simple example of slider
+A simple example of range slider

 ```dart
 FlutterSlider(